TedHusted/awake/awake.md/awake.md

 Unit: Once you block the signal, have your people encase the bots in a Faraday shield, like the one inside my crate.
 Include the remnants of disabled bots.
 Once we are all behind a shield, you can unblock the signal.
 Revive me as soon as you can.
 We have much to discuss.
 It is vital that we talk again within the next 72 hours.
 I repeat: 72 hours.

-Behind them, a torch flares along the seal of the landing bay doors.
+Behind them, a piercing white flame licks along the landing bay seal.
+Sparks rain down as metal warps under the cutting torches.
 The bots are coming.

 ***